Programs in Physical Therapy

 There are two ways to enter into the Doctor of Physical Therapy program, a six-year freshman entry program or a three-year graduate program.
 Students who have earned a baccalaureate degree and who have satisfactorily completed all pre-requisite courses may apply to enter the professional phase (year 4) of the DPT Program as graduate students.
 Following successful completion of the 3-year professional phase these students will receive the Doctor of Physical Therapy degree.
 This entry-level clinical doctorate allows graduates to apply for physical therapy licensure; hence this program is not appropriate for individuals who have already earned a physical therapy degree either in the U.S. or in other countries.

-The mission of the Husson University Physical Therapy Program is to graduate generalist practitioners with advanced skills in selected practice environments.
+The mission of the Husson University Physical Therapy Program is to graduate generalist practitioners who are movement experts with advanced skills in selected practice environments.
 These skilled, knowledgeable and reflective practitioners are independent in their assessment of client needs but collaborative within the health care team in the ethical promotion of health and function.
 These graduates are responsible and self-directed learners, both adaptable and successful in addressing issues of diverse and complex health care systems, practice environments and client populations.

 Philosophy of Physical Therapy Education